entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - State 0 is only present in yunnanolepids and asterolepids.
 Most of the antiarchs, especially sinolepids and bothriolepids should be 1.
 State 2 is only present in *Hunanolepis* and *Luquanolepis*.

+> - The coding of *Songmingolepis conspicilatus* is 1.
+> - The coding of *Chahuaqingolepis magniporus* is ?.
+> - The coding of taxon 2 from Songming is 1.

 107. Strongly developed postlevator thickening in AMD plate: absence (0), presence (1).
 > Newly added by Luo.

 > - The coding of *Tongdulepis* and *Huizelepis* is 1.

+> - The coding of *Songmingolepis conspicilatus* is 0.
+> - The coding of *Chahuaqingolepis magniporus* is ?.
+> - The coding of taxon 2 from Songming is 0.

 108. Size of the supraotic thickening: small (0), large (1).
 > Newly added by Luo.